Eddie Griffin: Personal life

 Griffin and his mother got into an argument at his 20th birthday party when she accused him of stealing jewelry from her, which Griffin denied doing.
-Afterward, Griffin did not see his mother for four years until he moved back to Los Angeles, California in March 1992, to be closer with his family when his mother was injured in a car accident.
+Afterward, Griffin did not see his mother for four years until he moved back to Los Angeles, California, in March 1992, to be closer with his family when his mother was injured in a car accident.

 Griffin has been married four times.
 He married his first wife, Carla in 1984 when he was 16 years old.
 They divorced in 1997.
 He married his second wife, Rochelle, in 2002 and divorced in 2009.
 On September 8, 2011, he married his third wife, Nia Rivers.
 However, they filed for divorce after one month of marriage, citing irreconcilable differences.
 They were officially divorced six months later in 2012.
-He married his fourth wife, Ko Lee Griffin, on July 27, 2017 in Las Vegas, Nevada.
+He married his fourth wife, Ko Lee Griffin, on July 27, 2017, in Las Vegas, Nevada.

 In March 2007, Griffin participated in a charity race at Irwindale Speedway to promote the film Redline, using a Ferrari Enzo owned by Daniel Sadek.
 During a practice run, Griffin accidentally hit the gas pedal instead of the brake and lost control of the Enzo, crashing hard into a concrete barrier.
 He walked away unscratched, but the $1.5 million supercar was badly damaged.
 Griffin later criticized reporters who suggested the crash was a publicity stunt.

 During the sexual assault allegations on Bill Cosby, Griffin suggested that Cosby was the victim of a conspiracy to destroy his image and claimed, without specification, that several other prominent African-American men had been victims of similar conspiracies.

-Griffin has been called out by actor, writer, producer, director, and comedian Seth Rogen due to an experience they shared in a Las Vegas elevator where Griffin is said to have made anti-Semitic remarks to Rogen, his wife Lauren Miller Rogen, and Jonah Hill.

 Griffin has also been called out by the Sikh community for referring to an elderly Sikh man as "Osama Bin Laden" in the aftermath of 9/11, not understanding the difference between Sikhs and Muslims and also thinking that stereotyping Muslim Americans for the sake of "comedy" was appropriate given all the hate crimes both the Muslim and Sikh communities endured after 9/11.

+In October 2024, Griffin stated that he would likely vote for Donald Trump in the 2024 United States presidential election.
+He said, referring to Kamala Harris, "Everybody I talk to don't like you.
+Ain't nobody gonna vote for you."